 Tanabata (七夕) is based on the Chinese love story of QiXi.
 It’s a story of the annual meeting of Hikoboshi and Orihime, lovers separated by the Milky Way.

-Orihime was beautiful and gifted weaver who caught the eye of Hikoboshi, a diligent cow (?) herder.
+Orihime was beautiful and gifted weaver who caught the eye of Hikoboshi, a diligent herder.
 After they were married, they enjoyed married life, as one does when they are married.

-Unfortunately for them, they spent too much time with each other and not weaving silks and attending to flocks of cows and sheep.
+Unfortunately for them, they spent too much time with each other and less time weaving silks and attending their flocks of cows and sheep.